Frgallah/MasterTransitions/README.md

 return
 }
 // 2- Create a tabBar Controller delegate with :
-let tabBarControllerDelegate = MTTabBarControllerDelegate.init(tabBarController: tabBarController, transitionType: .Puzzle1, isInteractive: true)
+let tabBarControllerDelegate = TabBarControllerDelegate.init(tabBarController: tabBarController, transitionType: .Puzzle1, isInteractive: true)
 // 3- Optional: in your delegate object
 //     - set the transition duration
 //     - set the transition direction